aollin/racechrono-ble-diy-device/README.md

 byte index  | description
 ------ | -----------------------------------------------------------------------------------------------------------------
-0-3 | 32-bit packet ID
+0-3 | 32-bit packet ID (Notice: this value is a little-endian integer, unlike other values in this API) 4-19 | packet payload, variable length of 1-16 bytes
-4-11 | 8 bytes of raw packet payload

 ## CAN-Bus filter characteristic (UUID 2)